 The Awards & Financial Aid Office’s assessment of your academic progress is done for the purpose of determining your continued eligibility for OSAP.
 It is separate and independent from the Academic Performance Evaluation that is performed by the Registrar’s Office to assess your academic standing in your degree program.

-While you are receiving funding from the Ministry of Advanced Education and Skills Development, you have a responsibility to maintain satisfactory academic progress in your program of study.
+While you are receiving funding from the Ministry, you have a responsibility to maintain satisfactory academic progress in your program of study.
 Failure to meet this standard can result in you being placed on academic probation.
 This can impact your eligibility for future funding.

 OSAP academic requirements